-36 Capital management
+33 Capital management

 For the purpose of the Company's capital management, capital includes issued equity capital, securities premium and all other equity reserves attributable to the equity holders.
-The primary objective of the Company's capital management is to maximize the shareholder value and to ensure the Company's ability to continue as a going The Company's objectives when managing capital are to:

-a) safeguard their ability to continue as a going concern, so that they can continue to provide returns for shareholders and benefits for other stakeholders, and b) provide an adequate return to shareholders by pricing products and services commensurately with the level of risk.
+The primary objective of the Company's capital management is to maximize the shareholder value and to ensure the Company's ability to continue as a going a) safeguard their ability to continue as a going concern, so that they can continue to provide returns for shareholders and benefits for other stakeholders, and b) provide an adequate return to shareholders by pricing products and services commensurately with the level of risk.